Gold Bullion Meaning

 Gold - (n) a yellow inert precious metal created in star supernovae, chemical element #79.
 Valued since ancient times for adornment, as a dependable store of value, with increasing high technological and aerospace applications.

-What is Gold Bullion used for?
+For what is Gold Bullion used?

 Typically for long term owners, gold bullion is held in a coin or bar form as a dependable store of value and universal purchasing power.